Caseware Master Product & Services Agreement

 1.1 Upon the execution of an Order Form for certain Services, Caseware will provide Customer in accordance with the Agreement, access to and use of those specific Services on a non-exclusive, non-transferable, non-assignable basis for the applicable Services Subscription Term identified in the Order Form.

 1.2 Unless earlier terminated in accordance with this Agreement, each right to use the Services will expire at the end of the applicable Services Subscription Term.
-Prior to the expiration of the applicable Services Subscription Term, Caseware will issue an Order Form to the Customer for the renewal of Customer's access and use of the Services.
+Prior to the expiration of the applicable Services Subscription Term, Caseware will issue an Order Form to the Customer for the renewal of the Customer's access and use of the Services.
 If payment for the renewal term is not received by Caseware on or before the due date indicated in the Order Form, Customer's access to the Services may be terminated.

 2. Rights of Use